“It’s the most romantic place you’ll ever see,” said my pretty Irish friend.

 21) Bianca, do you offer day hikes?

-No, but you can come on one of my tours and I’ll take care of you.
+You can come on one of my group, multi-day tours and I’ll take care of you.
 I also accept a few private clients a year.

 If you have more questions, just ask them here.

-Before you go, check out my other Cinque Terre advice.
+Before you go, check out more of my Cinque Terre advice and recommended experiences:

 Leave a comment!
 What’s the single most confusing things about finding info on hiking the Cinque Terre trails?